austinjdowney/austinjdowney/README.md

 ### Projects

 ##### [EcoSistent](https://ecosistent.herokuapp.com/#/)
-Full-Stack application to help track home utilities (i.e., electricity and water) and car emissions (i.e., based off miles driven vs gas type).
+Full-Stack application, built by 4 developers to help track home utilities (i.e., electricity and water) and car emissions (i.e., based off miles driven vs gas type).
 Multple Api's incorporated to application.

 ##### [Kanban](https://kankanban.herokuapp.com/#/)
 Full-Stack application to track varying projects that allows for lists for each project, tasks for each list, and comments on each task.